 Welcome to Vienna!

 Our freight train from China, loaded with 44 containers, has arrived safely in Vienna after 15 days.
 Together with numerous guests, the train will be festively received today at the Freight Centre Vienna South.
-This marks the start of the fourth regular high-frequency China connection.
+This marks the start of the fourth regular high-frequency China TransFER.

 A top-class and festive farewell ceremony, 9,800 kilometres, 600 metres, 44 containers loaded with electronic components, lighting materials and household goods, six countries, different cultures and time zones, varied climatic zones, two transshipment points, two track widths, dozens of train driver changes, an average speed of 40 km/h pure travel time , 15 days transport time – this was our first container train from Chengdu to Vienna.